The secrets of Sheremetyevo International airport for frequent travellers

 However, it is better to sleep on couches in the clean area of Terminal B. There is also an excellent food court in this terminal: expensive, of course, but the food there is high quality and decorated beautifully: it will be a pleasure to visit it.

 When organizing passenger transportation at Sheremetyevo International Airport, special attention is paid to customers, guests, and employees' safety and health protection.
 To this end, a set of measures to prevent the spread of coronavirus infection is fully implemented in Sheremetyevo following the instructions and recommendations of government agencies and medical institutions.

 Per restrictions imposed by the Moscow Region Government regulations, visitors, including passengers and accompanying persons, are obliged to use the respiratory and hand protection equipment (masks and gloves) to be admitted to the territory of Sheremetyevo International Airport terminals.
 Simultaneously, body temperature measurement is performed for all the people entering the terminals (employees, airport guests, passengers, etc.).

 Also, Sheremetyevo International Airport has implemented some preventive measures to ensure the safety of passengers and staff.

-Non-contact thermometry of arriving passengers is performed at all airport terminals; 23 stationary thermal imaging cameras are used to identify potentially coronavirus patients.
+Non-contact thermometry of arriving passengers is performed at all Sheremetyevo - A.S.
+Pushkin International Airport terminals; 23 stationary thermal imaging cameras are used to identify potentially coronavirus patients.